Northern Pinal County Superstition Foothills Environmental Stewardship

 If you are interested in volunteering at additional environmental trash cleanups throughout the state of Arizona, please visit the calendar on Natural Restorations Website.

 A note from Natural Restorations who we have teamed up with for several cleanups; Natural Restorations was founded by Justin and Nicole Corey to address the long-standing issues of trash and illegal dumping in natural areas across Arizona.
 We remove trash, graffiti and anything foreign to the environment from natural areas and provide hands-on service learning opportunities for youth and communities across Arizona.
-We host multiple volunteer cleanup events throughout the year and we want to launch a full-time restoration team that will provide employment opportunities to veterans and allow us to focus on areas that see continual dumping, remote and difficult to access areas, and areas where conditions are unsafe for volunteers.
-The Arizona Trail Association is our non-profit fiscal sponsor.
+We host multiple volunteer cleanup events throughout the year and we launched a full-time restoration team that provides employment opportunities to veterans and allow us to focus on areas that see continual dumping, remote and difficult to access areas, and areas where conditions are unsafe for volunteers.

 Footprints Matter to Us holds an annual cleanup event the 3rd Saturday in January, and their primary cleanup area is from Gold Canyon to Superior on Arizona State Trust Lands and Tonto National Forest.

 SAVE THE DATE: January 19th 2019

 Footprints Matter to Us will host a question, answer and discussion panel on January 9th at 6:30pm at the SALT Speaker Series - see www.azsalt.org for details.
-The distinguished panel includes: Tonto National Forest, Mesa District Office – Rich Spencer, Arizona State Land Department, Trespass Investigator - Sheriff Mark Lamb, Pinal County Sheriff - Kriselle Colvin, Arizona Game and Fish Department, Wildlife Manager III.
-Also present: Nicole and Justin Corey, Natural Restorations, Matthew Eberhart, Arizona State Parks & Trails OHV Coordinator and Kent Taylor, Pinal County Open Space & Trails.
+(Read article) The distinguished panel includes: Tonto National Forest, Mesa District Office – Rich Spencer, Arizona State Land Department, Trespass Investigator - Sheriff Mark Lamb, Pinal County Sheriff - Kriselle Colvin and Laura Orscheln Arizona Fish and Game Department, Wildlife Manager Also present: Nicole and Justin Corey, Natural Restorations, and Kent Taylor, Pinal County Open Space & Trails.

 The session will include a short presentation by each of the participants, as well as extensive time for questions from the audience.
 Emphasis will be on how all partners can work cooperatively to achieve successful stewardship.